 Wild green cheek conures will spend much of the day foraging for any tasty morsels they can find.
 Unlike cockatiels, for example, they’re not ground foragers; they prefer to stick to what can be found in the treetops.
 That includes fruits and seeds as well as any veggies they come across.
 Even insects aren’t safe from a green cheek conures hungry beak, although the birds won’t actively go out looking for them.

 Wild green cheeks live a very active lifestyle and need a lot of calories to maintain a healthy weight.
 Their diet is high in fruit, as this contains sugar to provide plenty of energy.
 In captivity the situation is a bit different.

 Even if your conure spends most of the day outside of its cage, it still needs less food than its wild counterpart.
-Fruits especially should be limited due to their sugar content and so should seeds, which are a popular choice but high in fats.
+Fruits especially should be limited due to their sugar content.
+So should seeds, which are the traditional choice but high in fats.

 So what comprises a healthy green cheek diet?
 Try a mix of the following:

 - High quality pellet mix

 - High quality seed mix

 - Sprouted seeds (super easy to do yourself!) and select garden weeds such as clover

 - Treats: occasional nuts or millet (handy as training treats)

 Keep in mind: fresh water should always be available, preferably multiple sources.
 Change water daily or whenever debris like poop or food has fallen into the bowl.